see-mike-out/erie-documentation/docs/tone/tone.md

 ##### Muliti-Pitch Instrumental types

 These instrument types do *NOT* suppport `continued` tones.
+*Why?* These instruments are technically sampled from different audio files, and they can't be smoothly connected.

 - `'piano'`: classical piano
 - `'pianoElec'`: electric piano keyboard